jkorb/logicalmethods.ai/content/exercises/logic-and-ai/index.md

 # Definitions

+_Note_: A definition needs to fully explain the meaning of a concept.
+This is typically done by saying under which precise conditions the concept applies.
+That is, the answer should have the form like "A valid inference is an inference such that..." or "An inference is valid just in case ...".

 ## a.)
 Inference

-Give a definition of inference in the logical sense.
-Include some examples of inferences, as well as non-examples, explaining why the definition applies to the examples.
+Give a definition of inference.
+Include examples (where your definition applies) and non-examples (where it does not).
+Make sure to explain why your definition applies or not.

 ## b.)
 Validity {.homework}

-Give a definition of deductive and inductive validity.
-For both, include some examples of valid and invalid inferences, again explaining why the definition applies.

-_Hint_: A definition needs to fully explain the meaning of a concept.
-This is typically done by saying under which precise conditions the concept applies.
-That is, the answer should have the form like "A valid inference is an inference such that..." or
-"An inference is valid just in case ...".
+Give a definition of deductive andFor example, MYCIN, an early expert system, helped identify bacterial infections and recommend antibiotics.
+Financial Services: In finance, expert systems are used for credit scoring, fraud detection, and investment advice.
+They analyze financial data and patterns to make informed decisions.26 Aug 2024 inductive inference.
+Include examples and non-examples with explanations.

-# Indicators {.self-study .solved}
+# Indicators { .solved }

 Give at least 5 additional examples of: